Hypersonic Weapons: Paradigm Shift or Empty Hype?

 Russia originally accelerated its hypersonic weapons development in response to US missile defense advancements and the US withdrawal from the Anti-Ballistic Missile Treaty in 2001.
 President Putin has emphasized the need for these weapons to maintain Russia’s nuclear deterrent capabilities against growing US defense capabilities.
 Russia conducts tests at the Central Aero-Hydrodynamic Institute in Zhukovsky and the Khristianovich Institute of Theoretical and Applied Mechanics in Novosibirsk, among others, with testing sites at Dombarovskiy Air Base, Baykonur Cosmodrome, and the Kura Range.

-Russia is currently developing at least three new hypersonic weapons: the Avangard, Tsirkon (or Zircon), and Kinzhal.
+Russia is currently developing at least three new hypersonic weapons: the Avangard, Tsirkon (or Zircon), Kinzhal, and most recently the Oreshnik.

 The Avangard is a hypersonic glide vehicle capable of speeds in excess of Mach 20, with a range of 6,500 miles.
 It was put into operation as early as 2019 on the SS-19 Mod 4 and is the only strategic-range hypersonic glide vehicle currently in deployment.
 It will transition to the SS-X-30 (RS-28 Sarmat), which can carry up to three Avangard HGVs, each with a yield of up to two megatons.